-Jing Li is Lee Kong Chian Fellow Assistant Professor of Economics at Singapore Management University.
+Li Jing is a Lee Kong Chian Fellow and Assistant Professor of Economics at Singapore Management University.
 Her research interests are in urban economics, health economics, and real estate finance.
-Recently she has been published in the Journal of Urban Economics, the Journal of Applied Econometrics, and Regional Science and Urban Economics.
-She graduated from Syracuse University in May 2013 with a Ph.D. in Economics.
+Recently, she has published papers in the Journal of Urban Economics, the Journal of Applied Econometrics, and Regional Science and Urban Economics.
+She graduated from Syracuse University in May 2013 with a PhD in Economics.

 Sunha Myong is an Assistant Professor in the School of Economics at Singapore Management University.
 She holds a PhD in Economics from the Washington University in St. Louis.
 Her research interests lie in the field of labour economics, human capital, and intergenerational mobility.

 Liang Jiang joined the Centre for Research on the Economics of Ageing in December 2015 as a Research Fellow and he works mainly on the methodology and housing modules.